 - optional toppings: fresh rosemary sprigs, cherry tomatoes, caramelized onions, burrata, mozzarella

 Mix flour with yeast, salt, and sugar.
 Combine warm water and olive oil and add to dry ingredients.
 Mix well and knead for five minutes, adding more flour when necessary.
 Form dough into ball and coat with olive oil.
-Leave dough to rest in a warm spot about an hour or so until at least doubled in size.
+Cover bowl and leave dough to rest in a warm spot about an hour or so until at least doubled in size.

 Brush a baking sheet with oil.
 Punch down dough and fit into baking sheet.
 Leave for an hour until it rises again.